 we work every day on finishing what we start. its an uphill and losing battle because we're all bad at it but i'm trying. i'm trying to fix this thing that my body broke. this thing that i don't want to be a thing. this thing that i want to be a footnote in bea's life. like 'oh, yeah - i have adhd and that's why my room is so clean and organized' not 'and that's why i take medication and can't cry an

-ymore/sleep all day/hate you'. i'm going to try and i'm going to try to fill in the gaps of her learning. i can schedule her summer to include play play pool play play nap learn play learn pool. if she is average, she can be average but i know she isn't. any kid who writes letter in japanese - completely wrong, not even close to an actual japanese word - deserves some recognition. she is creative. she is boundless. she has no idea yet that she is anything less than perfect and unfettered. the whole is hers and i want to keep that moment there as long as i can. and if i can't...i guess medication.
+ymore/sleep all day/hate you'. i'm going to try and i'm going to try to fill in the gaps of her learning. i can schedule her summer to include play play pool play play nap learn play learn pool. if she is average, she can be average but i know she isn't. any kid who writes letter in japanese - completely wrong, not even close to an actual japanese word - deserves some recognition. she is creative. she is boundless. she has no idea yet that she is anything less than perfect and unfettered. the whole is hers and i want to keep that moment there as long as i can. and if i can't...i guess medication. but here i'll track my efforts and my successes and my failures and my fun. today was a success. we had a swim lesson, i taught bea how to cook eggs, pancakes, and sausages. the full deal (though on the griddle). she stirred and whipped and poured and burned and i have never seen a more unappealing meal in my life but it tasted great and she did it all by herself. she likes the respsonsibility and i like giving it to her.

 adding photos does not seem to be working now so, um, here are some words that are not as cute as photos but are lovely anyway.